 Frank and Les Wolfe

 You might know more about the featured images.
 If so let me know.

-The Angus Memorial Hall in the 1930s
+The Angus Memorial Hall in the 1930s (source unknown)

 This image was taken near the picture theatre.
-The young woman on the car I believe is Zena Hayes (Source Unknown)
+The young woman on the car is I believe Zena Hayes (Source Unknown)